 Located 12,4 miles to the North-West of Taha’a and 32 miles away from the no less interesting Maupiti, Bora Bora is daily served by public transport within the Raromatai islands and enjoys a great air service.

-How to go to Bora Bora
+How long is the flight to Bora Bora ?

 International flights used to land in Bora Bora, nowadays if you want to go there, it is necessary to take off from the Tahiti-Faa’a airport.
 Every day, 50min direct flights lead you there, count about 1h30 if there is a stopover.